-The City Council receives monthly financial status reports, receives requests for amendments to the budget as needed, and reviews budget results mid-year and at budget adoption.
+The City Council receives requests for amendments to the budget as needed, and reviews budget results mid-year and at budget adoption.
 The ongoing review and long range planning focus for financial management provides numerous opportunities to identify and respond to changes in revenues and expenditures and in community priorities.